Mkpoikanke-Tom/customer-data-entry-project/README.md

-# Customer Data Entry And Quality Validation Project
+# Customer Data Entry & Quality Validation Project

 ## About the Project